Build a Virtual Disk Image¶

 -m 4096

-For further information how to setup the image to work within a cloud framework see:
+For further information on how to configure the image to work within a cloud framework see:

-For information how to setup a Vagrant box, see: Image Description for Vagrant.
+For information on how to setup a Vagrant system, see: Image Description for Vagrant.

 <preferences>